fpgasystems/hdev_install/README.md

 ```
 ./sgrt_install/run.sh
 ```

-During the installation process, the installer will prompt you to define a set of parameters.
-The following information is intended to assist you in making the correct selections:
+During the installation process, the installer will ask server-related and tool path questions.
+The following information is intended to assist you in making the correct **path selections:**

-### Server prompts

-* Is this a build server?
-Answer ```yes``` if your server does not have any accelerator (ACAP, FPGA, GPU) and is intended to be a server to build applications for reconfigurable devices.

-### Paths prompts

 * **MPICH_PATH:** This parameter designates the path to a valid MPICH installation, with the default setting located at ```/opt/mpich```.
 * **MY_DRIVERS_PATH:** This parameter specifies a directory where the user (```$USER```) should possess the necessary permissions to employ the ```rmmod``` and ```insmod``` system calls.
 By default, this path is configured as ```/local/home/$USER```.